rjsalvadorr/portfolio-v6/content/page/cv/index.md

 Core technologies -- React, Node.js, .NET, SQL Server_

 - Helped build a new UI for an application catering to the Environment, Health, Safety, and Quality industry.
-- As our codebase grew, I focused more on maintaining clean architecture and testing standards.
+- As our codebase grew, I focused more on maintaining clean architecture and code quality standards.
 - Was part of a front-end architecture group that monitored our web app to find areas of improvement.

 ### Technical Developer, Jonah Group